calyxir/calyx/docs/tutorial/frontend-tut.md

 # MrXL Overview

-MrXL lets you define arrays (TK, after https://github.com/cucapra/calyx/issues/1459 lands: "and registers") and then perform `map` and `reduce` operations.
+MrXL lets you define arrays and registers and then perform `map` and `reduce` operations.

 ## A tiny example